How To Get Rid of Fruit Flies Quickly

 • DIY Video: How to Get Rid of Fruit Flies with Vinegar;

-• White wine: White wine can also make a fruit fly trap.
+• White wine: White wine can also be used to make a fruit fly trap.
 Fill a jar with white wine and a few drops of dish soap.
-The wine will attract the fruit flies, and the soap will trap them.
+The wine will attract fruit flies, and the soap will trap them.

 • Vodka: Vodka can also be used to kill fruit flies.
 Fill a spray bottle with vodka around areas where the fruit flies are congregating.
 The vodka will kill the fruit flies on contact.